Generic Name: mebendazole

 Risk of Convulsions

 Agranulocytosis and neutropenia have been reported with mebendazole use at higher doses and for more prolonged durations than is recommended for the treatment of soil-transmitted helminth infections.
-Monitor blood counts if Vermox™ CHEWABLE is used at higher doses or for prolonged duration.
+Monitor blood counts if Vermox™ is used at higher doses or for prolonged duration.

 Metronidazole Drug Interaction and Serious Skin Reactions